FAQ Surf Camps

 Does my child need to be a good swimmer?

 Not to be a part of Surf Academy’s safe and fun program.
 On the first day of camp your child’s swimming capabilities will be observed in a very un-intimidating way.
 Our goal is to help children make progress on their ocean skills, gain confidence and insure their safety at all times.
 Some children, because of their understandable apprehension of the ocean, will only be allowed to venture into the water waist high.
 There are plenty of fun waves to surf on the “inside”.
 They will come home with stories of catching huge monster waves all the same!

 Are Surf Academy instructors qualified?

-We always have a CPR certified instructor present.
+We always have a CPR and first aid certified instructor present.
 We stage our own emergency response plans under the watchful eyes of the LA County Lifeguards.
-We feel that well trained instructors provide the safest environment for your children.
+Well-trained instructors provide the safest environment for your children.
 The Surf Academy teaching techniques, which minimize risk and maximize learning, are instilled in every one of our instructors.
 Our instructors come from backgrounds including lifeguards, junior lifeguards, pro-surfers, personal trainers, school teachers and parents.
 All share a love of teaching and working with children.

 Is Surf Academy safe?

 A surf camp is as safe as the sound judgment of the staff managing the camp!
 Surf Academy’s competent staff will teach children how to spot an unsafe situation and respond correctly by not panicking.
 We teach campers about rip tides, wave types, jelly fish (and other creatures), water pollution, skincare, hypothermia, ocean currents, localism and equipment care.
 We supervise children to the restroom and across the bike path.
 Each camp has a designated cell phone for emergencies.
 We have each child’s emergency contact information and medical history on site at all times.
 Surf Academy considers safety the greatest priority.